mateuszzwierzycki/Owl/README.md

 For C#-minded people who want to read the code better, there are free online VB<>C# converters.

 ## Usage
--Owl.Core: Clone and build.
-No dependencies other than the native .NET -Owl.GH.Common and Owl.ParamSetup: Clone, add refs to GH_IO and Grasshopper, build.
+1. Owl.Core: Clone and build.
+No dependencies other than the native .NET
+2. Owl.GH.Common and Owl.ParamSetup: Clone, add refs to GH_IO and Grasshopper, build.